piotrpelica/google-workspace-migration/README.md

 ## Contacts

-1. Go to Workspace's Contacts.
+1. Go to Workspace's [Google Contacts](https://contacts.google.com/).
 On the left select Export, Contacts (so it's all contacts), Google CSV and click Export.
 2. Go to private Contacts.
 Select Import, upload the file and click Import.
 Let it do it's job.

 IMHO it's now a good time to check the list - merge or delete duplicates, remove old contacts, etc.

+## My Business

+This one is easy.
+Log in to [My Business](https://business.google.com/dashboard/) on the Workspace's account, select the business you want to move, click Users, add your private account as new owner, then change that account to primary owner.

+## Password Manager

+If you're using [Google Password Manager](https://passwords.google.com/), it offers Export & Import options.

+1. On Workspace account go to [Google Password Manager's settings](https://passwords.google.com/options).
+2. Click Export, confirm that you understand that the file stores passwords in plain text and if anyone gets their hands on this file you're doomed.
+3. Confirm that you are you, then wait for the file to be generated.
+This can take a moment.
+4. On private account go to the settings again, select Import and upload the file.

+You can also do it from Chrome, if you're using a Workspace account in your profile.

+1. Go to [Passwords](chrome://settings/passwords) - click on your profile icon and then on a key.
+2. Click three dots next to the Saved passwords and select Export.
+3. Confirm you know what you're doing.
+4. Import the file to [Google Password Manager](https://passwords.google.com/options).

+That's it - when you log in to Chrome as your private account, it will get the passwords from the Password Manager

 ---